ameerwasi001/Imperal/README.md

 ```

 ## Sencap
-Sencap or Shallow Encapsulation is basically encap but with a singe difference, it only captures environment in the given curly braces, it won't catch your creation environment so they are in a  way more object-like then encapsulations.
-For example if I do,
+Sencap or Shallow Encapsulation is basically encap but with a single difference, it only captures the environment in the given curly braces, it won't catch your creation environment so they are in a way more object-like then encapsulations.
+For example, if I do,
 ```
 x = 5
 env = encap {